The lawyer / client relationship

 The Law Society aims to make your dealings with the legal profession as productive and successful as possible.
 One of the ways the Law Society performs this role is by promoting understanding in the community about how solicitors work and their duties to clients and the law.

 Knowing what to expect when you hire a solicitor, how fees are charged and what to do should something go wrong are just some of things you can learn from the Law Society.
-By equipping yourself with this free information and assistance you have a better chance of avoiding disagreements and attaining your legal goals.

 Standards in the legal profession